 ● Space Gray, Green, Silver, Sky Blue, and Pink

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 The AirPods Max are Apple's take on over-the-ear headphones.
-They're packed with modern technology and a design that is uniquely Apple's.
-These headphones come to market as the in-ear AirPods and AirPods Pro continue to dominate pop culture and sales charts.
+They're packed with modern technology and a uniquely Apple design.
+These headphones came to market as the in-ear AirPods and AirPods Pro dominated pop culture and sales charts.

-Apple put the headphones up for pre-order on December 8, with the ship date beginning on December 15, but they quickly sold out.
-The headphones cost $549, which are much more expensive than Apple's own Beats By Dre brand.
+Apple put the headphones up for pre-order on December 8, 2020, with the ship date beginning on December 15, but they quickly sold out.
+The headphones cost $549, which is much more expensive than Apple's Beats By Dre brand.

 A firmware update in October 2021 added Find My support beyond the basic functionality that existed before.
-Now, when a device on the Find My network detects the AirPods Max their location is updated on the map.
+When a device on the Find My network detects the AirPods Max, their location is updated on the map.

 AirPods Max Features

 The AirPods Max headband has a canopy design with a synthetic "breathable knit mesh" material.
 The headband's primary structure is stainless steel with telescoping arms that adjust the length.
 Apple says the canopy distributes weight in a way that reduces head pressure.